ontop/ontop-website/tutorial/federation/teiid/README.md

 In this tutorial, we present how to use Teiid as a federator for Ontop.
 We provides two options:

-- Option 1: Using Docker-comopse
+- Option 1: Using Docker-comopse (recommended)
 - Option 2: Manual set up

 ## Option 1: Using Docker-comopse